 Blaque opened in Rosebank, and moved to Bryanston in late-2019.
 While the restaurant has been around for some time, we recently had a chance to reacquaint ourselves when we were invited to a fifth birthday celebration.

-Sizo's natural charisma and years spent working as a private chef in the kitchen's of the country’s rich and powerful (he even did a stint as Cyril Ramaphosa’s personal chef - South Africa’s current President), plus a heartfelt passion for supporting other small businesses, combine to make him a consummate host, who makes every guest feel important and cared for.
-And in spite of the minimalist surrounds Blaque has a certain cosiness to it.
+Sizo's natural charisma and years spent working as a private chef in the kitchens of the country’s rich and powerful (he even did a stint as Cyril Ramaphosa’s personal chef), plus his heartfelt passion for supporting other small businesses, make him a consummate host.

 His cooking show Rustic Chakula (watch it on YouTube) also made him a name to know with its celebration of African cuisine.
 And on the menu you'll find South African dishes that he gets rave reviews for.